 BUT when special occasions arise, like holidays where I am hosting at my house, this is where I get to work on helping my family see that food without gluten and sugar is just as incredible as traditional favorites!

-Coconut Flour Pie Crust
+Low Carb Coconut Flour Pie Crust

 Also by the 72 year old Italian father who really loves carbs, by the picky teen who pretty much eats anything and everything these days, by the pickiest critic of all, my hubby and also a few other unsuspecting neighbors who had no idea it was sugar free and low carb!
 All with rave reviews!

 Preheat oven to 350 degrees F.